jadecobra/python_tdd_exercises/source/classes.rst

   the terminal_ shows all tests passed

-* then I change the definition to explicitly state the parent :ref:`object<classes>`
+* then I change the definition to explicitly state the parent :ref:`object<what is a class?>`

   .. code-block:: python